tumble-weed/myhelp/help.md

 :r !ret
 # analyze code to see which breakpoints are actually active?
 #how to run an alias on a remote computer after ssh
+#load vim buffers from file. e.g. tags for vimtodo2
 # attack this domain to get the papers https://cmsworkshops.com/ICIP2024/Papers/Uploads/Proposals/PaperNum/1737/20240212050454_734992_1737.pdf